-In Washington, suicide was the leading all-ages cause of injury death in 2010, accounting for 947 deaths.
-During this same period, 3,736 people were hospitalized for attempted suicide.
+In Washington, suicide was the leading all-ages cause of injury death in 2013, accounting for 1,008 deaths.
+During this same period, 3,402people were hospitalized for attempted suicide.

-...Washington state Dept. of Health, Injury Data Tables, August 2012
+...Washington State Dept. of Health, Injury Data Tables, November 2014

-...Washington state Dept. of Health, Injury Data Tables, August 2012
+...Washington State Dept. of Health, Injury Data Tables, November 2014

 With firearms being the leading cause of suicide death, prevention surrounding safe storage of firearms is essential.
 Visit our LOK-IT-UP page to learn more about this prevention area.